named-data/ndn-cxx/INSTALL.md

 Documentation
 -------------

-ndn-cpp-dev tutorials and API documentation can be built using the following commands:
+ndn-cxx tutorials and API documentation can be built using the following commands:

     # Full set of documentation (tutorials + API) in build/docs
     ./waf docs